 The 2023 cycle presents countries with the unique opportunity to participate in TIMSS and IEA’s International Computer and Information Literacy Study (ICILS) at the same time.
 The parallel data collection of both studies in 2023 will enable participating entities to gain a more holistic understanding of educational outcomes: whereas ICILS measures computer literacy skills of students, TIMSS uses a computer-based assessment to assess mathematics and science achievements.
 Participating in both studies will enable countries to relate these educational outcomes.
 In addition, the burden for countries to participate in two IEA studies can be minimized and synergies can be strengthened.
 For more information, see ICILS 2023.

-1st meeting of National Research Coordinators (NRCs)
+1st and 2nd meeting of National Research Coordinators (NRCs)

 Framework and instrument development work